 Vodice (Sibenik), Croatia

-Vodice is a popular seaside town on the Dalmatian coast of the Adriatic Sea.
-It has the familiar red-tiled roofs and wide stone seaside promenades of other Dalmatian ports.
-In the town, there are several interesting features.
-One is the old Church of St. Cross dating from 1402, and the newer, baroque Parish Church of St. Cross from 1746, with a tall bell tower.
-The Church of St. Elijah is even older, dating from 1298.
-There are several popular pebble and sand beaches around Vodice.
-Outside town are a pair of fields with archaeological remains of Roman era occupation, including walls, cisterns, wells and fortifications.
-Each field also holds a small church.
-The Coric Tower is a fortified manor built by a powerful family during the mid-17th century to protect against Turkish attacks.
-From Vodice it is also easy to access the seaside town of Sibenik, the waterfalls and pools of Krka National Park and the offshore islands of the Kornati National Park.
+Vodice features the familiar red-tiled roofs and wide, stone seaside promenades of other Dalmatian ports.
+Tour historic churches including the Church of St. Cross dating from 1402, or the Church of St. Elijah, dating from 1298.
+The “newer” baroque Parish Church of St. Cross from 1746 is home to a bell tower, which is the work of master Vicko Macanović Dubrovčanin.
+Enjoy pebble sand beaches or traverse fields with archaeological remains of Roman-era occupation, including walls, cisterns, wells and fortifications.
+The Čorić Tower is a fortified manor built by a powerful family during the mid-17th century to protect against Turkish attacks.
+From Vodice it is also easy to access the seaside town of Šibenik, the waterfalls and pools of Krka National Park and the offshore islands of the Kornati National Park.